-The Latent Print Unit is composed of one supervisor, one Latent Print Examiner III (Technical Lead), and a staff of Latent Print Examiners and Latent Print Examiner Addes
+The unit is composed of one supervisor, one Latent Print Examiner III (Technical Lead), ten Latent Print Examiners, and three Latent Print Examiner Aides.

 The Latent Print Unit is an integral part of the San Diego Police Department Crime Laboratory.
 The unit is charged with the responsibility of analyzing, comparing, and evaluating latent print evidence while maintaining evidence integrity.